Caduunb/VUT-Project/README.md

-# VUT-Project
+# Detection and classification of retinal images
-Image processing using Deep Learning
+Image processing using Deep Learning on python3 Tensorflow API.

+Author: Caio Eduardo Coelho de Oliveira, University of Brasília.

+Supervisor: Martin Drahanský, Brno University of Technology.

-## Content
+### Content

-1. Where it was left
-1. Classification Model
+1. Empty

-2. TFODAPI
+---
 ## Technical Report (tutorial)

 ### Present work.

-1. Python code to load and [create the dataset](link to Github)
-2. Classifier model which detects all 4 diseases.
-3. Python code to automate the labeling process of the images prior to Object Detection.
-Almost 100% automated, except for the label
+1. Classification Model for 5 diabetic-retinopathy (DR) classes;
+1.1.
+How to use Tensorboard to visualize a model.
+2. Tensorflow Object Detection API (TFODAPI)
+2.1.
+How to prepare a TFODAPI dataset out of raw images.

 ### How it was made and why.